bcbeidel/programmers-book-club/rstudioconf/wtf-course-notes.md

 ## Exercises

-A number of interactive exercises were made availible with the `usethis` package.
-They can be installed with the `use_course` function.
+A number of interactive exercises are accessible with `usethis::use_course`.
 The exercises were:

 - Concept: Understanding And Exploring R Libraries
   - course_name: `rstd.io/wtf-explore-libraries`